Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * Added dummy statistics data (i.e. weekly_record of step count) into users.json.
 * Implemented sponsor API in desktop and push new challenge from web will add challenge to sponsor data.
 * Desktop automatically enrols new user to a maximum of 10 challenges, and initialises default values of health and step count.

-> **Mario:** I can now see my statistics accurately on my M5Stack, which means that I don't have to log on to the web and no longer just see my total step count.
-I can see weekly and monthly averages in my statistics tab.
-My M5Stack is now a great step tracker, letting me know all totals, has an accurate Bean with great animation, and I can go through each of the challenges I enrolled in on the web.

 #### Key implementation issues found: ####
 <table>